-Recent H+B touring shows had been based on the lives of historical figures – Jose Guadalupe Posada, Maya Deren, and Abbess Hildegard of Bingen.
-I felt it was time to write an entirely new, an invented, story.
+My recent scripts had been based on the lives of historical figures – Jose Guadalupe Posada, Maya Deren, and Abbess Hildegard of Bingen.
+I felt like time to invent an entirely new story.
 An inspiration for the the idea was Lol Coxhill’s 1976 recording Diverse.
 On the first side of the record there’s an improvised piece for soprano saxophone and a loose floorboard.
 The Legend of the Creaking Floorboard also has obvious references to the tale of Orpheus and Eurydice – Orpheus in the Underworld.

 The music was by Loz Kaye and Chris Davies.
 I wanted the two musicians to be placed on the stage, free to move around as part of the action.
 My idea was for them to ‘shadow’ the large masked figures.
 I wanted this to give the figures a more physical quality than the formal puppet-like masked characters might otherwise possess.
 We also revived the idea of a raised stage from A Strange (& Unexpected) Event!.
 Again the stage-floor could become part of the story.
 It could allow the existence of an under-stage world, which could then be woven into the plot.